MichaelCurrin/dev-resources/resources/javascript/minifiers.md

 - [esbuild.github.io/](https://esbuild.github.io/)
     - > An extremely fast JavaScript bundler
 - Claims to be 10 to 100x faster than competing tools like Webpack and Terser.
+- For usage and examples, see my [ESBuild cheatsheet](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/javascript/packages/esbuild.html).

 ### SWC package

 - [swc.rs](https://swc.rs/)
     - > Super fast javascript / typescript compiler

-Feature summary:
+- Feature summary
     - > Transcompile - swc is a typescript / javascript compiler.
 It consumes a javascript or typescript file which uses recently added features like async-await and emits javascript code which can be executed on old browsers.
     - > Super fast - It's 20x faster than babel on single thread, and 70x faster on 4 core benchmark
     - > Bundling - spack is a super-fast javascript bundler with tree shaking